 How do you get ISO 9001?

-To get ISO 9001 certification, you must make sure that your quality management system meets all its requirements.
-When it does, you then arrange to be formally audited; the audit assesses whether your management system complies with (meets) all the requirements of ISO 9001.
-Note that it's an audit of your system (not your financials) and should be done by a duly accredited certifier.
+To get ISO 9001 certification, you must make sure that your quality management system meets all the requirements.
+When it does, you arrange to be formally audited; the audit assesses whether your management system complies with (meets) all the requirements of ISO 9001.
+Note that it's an audit of your system (not your financials) and must be done by an accredited certifier (auditor).

 Then you get your certificate (assuming of course you pass, never a problem for our clients).
 Now you are ISO 9001 certified, have ISO 9001 certification or are registered to ISO 9001.
-Often called being 'ISO accredited' but that isn't the right phrase.
-(Certifiers are accredited, companies are certified by them).
+It's often called being 'ISO accredited', although that term isn't correct.

 Some myths around 9001